tarwn/lessthandot-hugo/blogs/content/posts/2009-02-03-kaxaml-a-lightweight-xaml-editor.md

   - xaml

 ---
-Kaxaml is a lightweight XAML editor that gives you a “split view” so you can see both your XAML and your rendered content (kind of like XamlPad but without the gigabyte of SDK).
+Kaxaml is a lightweight XAML editor that gives you a "split view" so you can see both your XAML and your rendered content (kind of like XamlPad but without the gigabyte of SDK).

 First watch the video on channel 9 to see what it looks like.
 Here is what is covered: